Home

 9. The Acoustic Guitar Sound Hole

-The sound hole is where the sound comes out and where you lose your pick if your not careful.
+The sound hole is where the sound comes out and where you lose your pick if you're not careful.

 10. The Acoustic Guitar Bridge